verzth/ngx-statistic-collector/README.md

         - `_start` - Mandatory - `string` : Start date (Use **RFC3339** Format).
         - `_end` - Mandatory - `string` : End date (Use **RFC3339** Format).
+        - `merge` - Optional - `number` : Merge a flag to merge all result data into single value.
         - `columns` - Optional - `string[]` : Columns list which you want to add to data.
         - `page` - Optional - `string` : Filter data by **Page**.
         - `page_type` - Optional - `string` : Filter data by **Page Type**.